 Biden to pardon vets discharged for same-sex relationships

 Sailors decorate the mess decks in observance of Pride month aboard the Arleigh Burke-class guided-missile destroyer USS Jason Dunham in the Atlantic Ocean on June 16, 2022.
-(U.S. Navy photo by Mass Communication Specialist 3rd Class Theoplis Stewart II)
+(Theoplis Stewart II/U.S. Navy)

 WASHINGTON — President Joe Biden will pardon U.S. military veterans who were discharged or convicted under military law for consensual same-sex relations, the administration announced Wednesday.